-To collect the required signatures, we have set up Kiez (neighbourhood) teams all over the city.
-There, neighbors can get to know each other, plan events together, prepare signature collections, and ask local shops, cafés, and clubs to support us.
+To convince the voters, we have set up Kiez (neighbourhood) teams all over the city.
+There, neighbors can get to know each other, plan events together, prepare outreach campaigns, and ask local shops, cafés, and clubs to support us.
 Over a thousand people are now active in our Kiez teams and we’re still growing!

 You can find the contact details for your local Kiez team here: